-In the process of doing business, PDI collects and maintains information classified as both “Personal Data” and “Anonymous Data” using the following definitions:
+In the process of doing business and providing the Services, PDI collects and maintains information classified as both “Personal Data” and “Anonymous Data” using the following definitions:

 a.
-Personal Data – “Personal Data” means data that allows someone to identify or contact you, including, for example, your name, delivery address, telephone number, e-mail address, voter registration information we provide you through use of the Service, as well as any other non-public information about you that is associated with or linked to any of the foregoing data
+Personal Data – “Personal Data” means data that allows someone to identify or contact you, including, for example, your name, delivery address, telephone number, e-mail address, voter registration information we provide you through use of the Services, as well as any other non-public information about you that is associated with or linked to any of the foregoing data.

 b.
 Anonymous Data – “Anonymous Data” means data that is NOT associated with or linked to your Personal Data; Anonymous Data does not, by itself, permit the identification of individual persons.